tomato42/marvin-toolkit/README.md

 The second byte (0x02) specifies the padding type, for signatures it's 0x01 and the PS is a repeated 0xff byte.
 It can also be 0x00 to specify no padding, but then the first byte of the message must be non-zero.
-Padding bytes don't include bytes of size zero.
+Padding bytes don't include bytes of value zero.

 The minimal size of PS is also specified at 8 bytes.